1. Purpose of procedures

 5. Policy management

-5.1 Governance and Risk Management is responsible for the implementation of applications as prescribed in the Policy Framework through managing processes identified in the policy development and lifecycle.
+5.1 Governance and Risk Management is responsible for the implementation of the Policy Framework through facilitation of processes identified in the policy development and lifecycle.

 5.2 Central to the policy management system is the University’s Policy Repository.
 The Repository is managed by Governance and Risk Management to ensure the integrity of the University’s policy information management.
 The Repository is considered the authoritative source for the University’s policies and procedures.
 The Repository provides the ability for the University to monitor and report on the progression of policy throughout its lifecycle.